 The Company has a material amount of goodwill, other intangible assets and property, plant and equipment on its balance sheet, due in part to acquisitions.
-As of December 31, 2012, the Company had the following long-lived assets on its December 31, 2012, balance sheet:
+As of December 31, 2013, the Company had the following long-lived assets on its consolidated balance sheet included in Item 8, "Financial Statements and Supplementary Data," of this Annual Report on Form 10-K:

-- Goodwill, representing the excess of the total purchase price for its acquisitions over the fair value of the net assets acquired, of \$768.6 million; - Other intangible assets, primarily representing the fair value of customer relationships acquired, of \$229.9 million; and - Property, plant and equipment of \$1,926.4 million.
+- Goodwill, representing the excess of the total purchase price for its acquisitions over the fair value of the net assets acquired, of \$773.1 million; - Other intangible assets, primarily representing the fair value of customer relationships acquired, of \$221.8 million; and - Property, plant and equipment of \$1,925.5 million.

-As of December 31, 2012, these assets represented approximately 71% of the Company's total assets.
+As of December 31, 2013, these assets represented approximately 70% of the Company's total assets.
 The Company evaluates goodwill for impairment on an annual basis or more frequently if impairment indicators are present based on the estimated fair value of each reporting unit.
 The Company assesses impairment of other intangible assets and property, plant and equipment based upon the expected future cash flows of the respective assets.
 These valuations include management's estimates of sales, profitability, cash flow generation, capital structure, cost of debt, interest rates, capital expenditures and other assumptions.
 A decline in expected profitability, significant negative industry or economic trends, inability to effectively integrate acquired businesses, unexpected significant changes or planned changes in use of the assets or in entity structure, and divestitures may adversely impact the assumptions used in the valuations.
 As a result, the recoverability of these assets could be called into question and the Company could be required to write down or write off these assets.
 Such an occurrence could have a material adverse effect on the Company's results of operations and financial position and could result in the Company being in non-compliance with certain of its debt facility covenants (see "Quad/Graphics' debt facilities include various covenants imposing restrictions that may affect the Company's ability to operate its business" below).